vivlabs/instaclone/README.md

 Instaclone is a simple, configurable command-line tool to publish and then later re-install files or directories, using S3 or other services as a backing store, and keeping local caches to optimize re-installation speed for repeated installations.

-To be more concrete, think of it as a way to publish and install files to and from S3, while also maintaining a local cache so download is essentially instant when doing it a second time.
-But with some additional abilities to customize.
+Think of it as a way to publish and install versions of files to and from S3, while maintaining a local cache so download is essentially instant when doing it a second time.

-It's good for files you want to version but not check into git (due to size, sensitivity, platform-dependence, etc.).
+It's good for files you want to version but not check into Git (due to size, sensitivity, platform-dependence, etc.).
 You git-ignore them and install them with Instaclone, and instead version the Instaclone configuration that references them.

-In particular, it helps fix a pain point with `npm install` and `npm shrinkwrap` slowness on build systems.
-If you use this with shrinkwrap, you can switch back and forth between branches and run `instaclone install` instantly instead of `npm install` and waiting 3 minutes.
+In particular, it helps fix a pain point with `npm install` slowness on build systems.
+If you use this with `npm shrinkwrap`, you can switch back and forth between branches and run `instaclone install` instantly instead of `npm install` and waiting 3 minutes.
 Or your colleage can pull, run `instaclone install` and get a byte-for-byte exact copy of your `node_modules`.
 (See below for more on this.)

 ## Goals